syedzayyan/rosalind-solutions/README.md

 The code is structured in folders with a common.c and common.h file thing at the top.
 The "common" folder contains some common data structure that I needed to implement to do basically anything in C. Well to be fair I did say I wanted to do these anyway so it's kinda my fault.

 The make file takes in a filename, so at the root type in something like `make overlap_graph/og.c` and then things get compiled.
 You run the program and magic preferably happens.

+### Whats in the Common Folder
+Since C practically has nothing in it's standard library, I needed to implement all sorts of things.
+Dictionaries?
+What's that.
+Sets?
+Make your own.
+As I go along problem solving I put all my data structure things there.
+Things may have version twos and three and used all over the place.
+As I said, I am solving things still and stuff is hard!